-On May 31, 2021, the Company entered into a mineral property purchase agreement and acquired a 50% interest in 8 mineral claims known as the Dominion Creek Property ("Gold Project") from High Range Exploration Ltd ("High Range").
+On May 31, 2021, the Company entered into a Mineral Property Purchase Agreement and acquired a 50% interest in 8 mineral claims known as the Dominion Creek Property ("Gold Project") from High Range Exploration Ltd ("High Range").
 The Dominion Creek Property is located 110 kilometers east-southeast of Prince George, BC.
-The Company acquired the 50% by paying \$225,000, \$75,000 of which was used to commence work on a bulk sample permit application.
+The Company acquired the 50% by paying \$225,000, \$75,000 of which was used to commence work on a 10,000-tonne bulk sample permit application.